In major relief for Imran Khan, Pak court extends bail pleas in 9 cases - ExBulletin

 “The Mafia is hard on the Chief Justice,” he said, adding that “the Mafia” had split the Supreme Court (SC) and flouted the Constitution.

-He also criticized the government in place for “running away from the elections” which were to be held within 90 days of the dissolution of the assemblies.
+He also criticized the government in place for having “fleed the elections” which were to be held within 90 days of the dissolution of the assemblies.

 Relations between the judiciary and the ruling coalition have deteriorated since the government led by the ruling Pakistan Muslim League-Nawaz party lobbied for the Supreme Court (Practice and Procedure) Bill 2023 to deprive the Office of the Chief Justice has powers to take suo motu opinions on an individual basis and form a panel of judges to hear cases.